 And then comes that soul-crushing, but somewhat realistic ending where Gary finds Karen once again making out with Rick.
 They exchange a look in silence, and Gary drives home, tears streaming down his face.

 The movie up until the last 5 minutes or so is pretty standard fare, but it’s honestly worth it for that gut-punch of an ending.
 My jaw literally dropped because for no matter when this movie was made, it was a bold move.
-I applaud it for having the guys so few films did back then, or even do to this day.
+I applaud it for having the guts so few films did back then, or even do to this day.

 As a general movie you can probably skip it, but as anyone wanting to dive into 1980s cinema, it’s essential viewing.